vkosuri/GDriveDownload/README.md

 5. Google Drive API and OAUTH 2.0

 ## Create Environment
 To use this app you need to set [python virtual environments](https://docs.python.org/3/tutorial/venv.html).
-The reason we are using python virtual environments it will poulte your global python packages.
+The reason we are using python virtual environments it will not poulte your global python packages.

 ``` Bash
 # Install all required packages before executing example